inyongwoo327/capstones2025/cicdAWSTerraform/README.md

 - Architecture diagram combining terraform, aws code repo, CI/CD, cloud resources, etc.
 - Terraform & repository structure
 - Prepare code updates in GitHub
-- Decide repositories names such as:
-    - frontend_a_dev
-    - backend_a_dev
-    - frontend_a_prod
-    - backend_a_prod
 - Do we really need CloudFormation?
     - Terraform can deploy AWS resources, and terraform workspace can divide DEV and PROD.
-    - CloudFormation may not be necessary?
+    - CloudFormation is not necessary
 - Decide which aws resources to include
 - Clarify where to save workflow files.
 - How many workflow files do we need?